DLUT-LYZ/CODA-LM/README.md

-## Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases
+## CODA-LM: Automated Evaluation of LVLMs on Self-driving Corner Cases